ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #creating-virtual-servers-cli}
 {: cli}

 You can create instances by using the command-line interface (CLI).
-For information on creating a virtual server instance using a custom image shared from a private catalog, see [Creating VPC resources with CLI and API](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli).
+If you would like to use user tags or access management tags to manage your resources, see [Working with tags](/docs/account?topic=account-tag&interface=cli).

 {{site.data.keyword.cloud_notm}} CLI is not supported on LinuxONE (s390x processor architecture).
 However, you can install the CLI on another supported platform and use it with LinuxONE (s390x processor architecture) virtual server instances.
 {: note}

 ### Before you begin
 {: #before-creating-virtual-servers-cli}
+{: cli}

 * Download, install, and initialize the following CLI plug-ins:
    - {{site.data.keyword.cloud_notm}} CLI